develohpanda/label/README.md

 ## Tasks

+- [] Deploy to Chrome and Firefox
-- Support for wildcards when matching host names (eg. `dev.*.website.com`)
+- [x] Support for wildcards when matching host names (eg. `dev.*.website.com`)
-- Make overlay more robust - does not work in certain cases with existing headers.
+- [] Make overlay more robust - does not work in certain cases with existing headers.
 Possibly a z-index issue.
-- Add a configuration UI rather than using JSON
+- [] Add a configuration UI rather than using JSON
-- Browser testing
+- [] Browser testing
-- Microsoft Edge: resolve viewport size not being recognized when setting `width: 100%` via the Bootstrap `.container` class.
+- [] Microsoft Edge: resolve viewport size not being recognized when setting `width: 100%` via the Bootstrap `.container` class.